beaorn/elixirdaze2018/README.md

     - ended up building ruby library
   - growth, decay, growth
     - test, docs, standards in place to prevent large periods of decay
-    - Embrace idea of symmetry and disonnence and whateve ryou do now will decay in so many months
+    - Embrace idea of symmetry and dissonance and whatever you do now will decay in so many months
 - introducing new technology
   - choose least worst option (works for now, periodically re-evaluate)
   - needs maintained - requires people